MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerBackup.md

 ```

 ## DESCRIPTION
-The **Get-NetworkControllerBackup** cmdlet gets backups of the Network Controller database.
+The **Get-NetworkControllerBackup** cmdlet gets the status of a backup operation started with the **New-NetworkControllerBackup** cmdlet

 ## EXAMPLES